o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/settings-motions-tab.md

 You can process animation sequences from a single `.fbx` file as **Motions**.
 Each **Motion** produces its own `.motion` file.
 The processed runtime assets appear in **Asset Browser** as children of the `.fbx` file.

 **Important**
 Animation in your `.fbx` should be *baked*, that is, each animated channel should be keyed at every frame.
-Third\-party animation applications might use functions and simulations to interpolate between keyframes and the results are not exported from your `.fbx` file unless the animation is baked into the animation channels.
+Third-party animation applications might use functions and simulations to interpolate between keyframes and the results are not exported from your `.fbx` file unless the animation is baked into the animation channels.

 For more information, see [Animation Editor File Types](/docs/user-guide/visualization/animation/character-editor/file-types.md).